code-club-brasil/bingo/README.md

 ## Objective

-This repo host a Bingo game is written in [GoLang](https://golang.org/), using peer to peer learning techniques to contribute and teach each of the willing members to learn more about the language and advance in one's studies about Software Developing.
+This repo host a Bingo game written in [GoLang](https://golang.org/) using peer to peer learning techniques to contribute, and teach each of the willing members to learn more about the language and advance in one's studies about Software Developing.

 ## How to contribute